mkg1/weather_report/README.md

 ### Time Estimates

-I estimate the normal mode to take approximately 6-7 hours.
+I estimate the normal mode will take approximately 6-7 hours.

+*Actual time: About 7.5 hours